oughtinc/hch/README.md

 # HCH

-This is a re-implementation of Paul Christiano's [HCH](https://ai-alignment.com/strong-hch-bedb0dc08d4e) in Javascript (NodeJS).
+This is an implementation of Paul Christiano's [HCH](https://ai-alignment.com/strong-hch-bedb0dc08d4e) in Javascript (NodeJS).
 It is directly based on the [Python implementation of ALBA](https://github.com/paulfchristiano/alba/).

 ## How to use